Varchasva-Raj-Saxena/ICPRO_Quiz/README.md

         Add a question: Input new quiz questions and answers.
         Save quiz data to file: Store the created quiz for future use.
         Conduct the quiz: Load quiz data and answer questions.
-        See results: View individual scores, rankings, and the class average.
+        See results: View scores, rankings, and the class average.

 File Operations